 5. What Is Implied Consent, and Does It Comply With the GDPR?

 Implied consent is when users are made aware of your cookie use and continue using your site but don’t directly consent to your cookies.
 For example, if you have banner solutions that notify users of cookies on your site, but disappear when a user scrolls down the page, they are considered implied consent.

 Users can continue to navigate the site with minimal intrusion, and there’s no immediate option to consent to cookies or set preferences.

 So does implied consent comply with GDPR?
 It depends.
 Under the GDPR, necessary cookies are exempt from consent since they’re essential for a website to function.
 As such, it’s possible to use implied consent banner solutions and pop-ups provided you’ve made it clear that you’re only using necessary cookies.

 For other types of cookies, however, you would need to get the user’s clear, informed consent.
 Since the five elements of consent include “clear, affirmative action,” you need to put a button on your banner solutions that allows users to manage, accept, and reject these other types of cookies.
 Scrolling and continuing to navigate the site doesn’t count, since there is no clear, affirmative action involved.

-See below for two examples of implied consent cookie consent banners.
+See below for two examples of implied consent banner solutions.
 The first example complies with the GDPR while the second does not.

-1. Coventry University’s GDPR-Compliant Implied Consent Cookie Consent Banner
+1. Coventry University’s GDPR-Compliant Implied Consent Cookie Notice Banner

 The UK’s Coventry University is GDPR-compliant because it has a footer banner that uses clear wording to inform users about necessary cookies.